Cafe Con Leche Ice Pops

 Put ½ cup of the milk and the sugar into a small saucepan.
 Set over medium-high heat and cook, stirring constantly, until the sugar dissolves, about a minute.
 Don’t let it boil.

 Remove from heat, immediately add the instant espresso, and stir until it dissolves.
-Add the vanilla and stir again.
+Add the vanilla and remaining milk and stir again.

 Pour the coffee into pop molds and freeze for at least 6 hours.